marcodallavecchia/biologistsadventure/_posts/2020-06-03-antibiotic-resistance.md

 <figure style="width: 300px" class="align-left">
         <img src="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4378521/bin/PTJ4004277-f1.jpg" alt="">
         <figcaption>A timeline of antibiotics resistance, and how it has been a known problem for a long time.
-Source <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4378521/figure/f1-ptj4004277/">PubMed</a>.
+Source <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4378521/figure/f1-ptj4004277/">The antibiotic resistance crisis</a>.
         </figcaption>
 </figure>